lingadevaru-hp/nodejs/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-We welcome contributions from the community!
+If you would like to contribute to this project, fork the repository and submit a pull request with your changes.

 ## License